Gas Bottle Refilling – How to Fill Gas Bottle

 Dip tubes lengths are important because they are connected to the bleed screws.

-The refill operator opens the bleed screw to fill a gas bottle until the level of LPG reaches the bottom of the dip tube, at which point liquid LPG will start to bleed out.
+The refilling operator opens the bleed screw to fill a gas bottle until the level of LPG filling reaches the bottom of the dip tube, at which point liquid LPG will start to bleed out during LPG filling.

-This is his signal that the cylinder is full.
+This is his signal that the cylinder is full and the LPG filling is complete.

 Long dip tubes can result in under refill.